thesis/valkyrie/docs/migrating-heimdall.md

 Use glcoud to download the kubectl profile for the cluster:

-- `gcloud beta interactive` opens a console with autocomplete for gcloud commands
+Using `gcloud beta interactive` is helpful; it opens a console with autocomplete for gcloud commands.
+The command to download the kubectl profile is `gcloud container clusters get-credentials` -- you must specify the `<project-name>`, set the `--internal-ip` flag, and `--region <your-region>`

+In our case:
-- `gcloud container clusters get-credentials <project-name> --internal-ip --region <your-region>`
+`gcloud container clusters get-credentials thesis-ops --internal-ip --region us-central1`

 You should now be able to see `gke_thesis-ops-2748_us-central1_thesis-ops`.
 Verify this via: `kubectl get context`.